Giannis Pathiakakis: Managerial career

 A short stint at Athinaikos followed and he then took charge of Akratitos, which he promoted from the fourth to the second division.

 In January 2000 he took charge of AEK Athens replacing Ljubiša Tumbaković.
 In the end of the season he won the Cup beating Ionikos by 3–0. and the following season, he led the club to the round of 16 of the UEFA Cup excluding Bayer Leverkusen.
-However, the elimination in the Cup by Olympiacos with the embarrassing 6–1 led to his dismissal.
+However, the elimination in the Cup by Olympiacos with a heavy 6–1 defeat led to his dismissal.

 He was sidelined for a year until February 2002 when he was re-hired by Akratitos.
 But before he could really take over, he died during training of a heart attack.

 Death

 Pathiakakis died of a heart attack five days after his return to Akratitos.
 He cooled down at the Ano Liosion stadium during training on February 8, 2002 at the age of 49.
 Four years earlier he had suffered another heart attack at the same stadium and had undergone a double bypass, but despite doctors' advice to avoid excitement, he chose to continue "living dangerously" as a coach.
 At the same time, he did not stop smoking.

 Everything happened so fast that no one had time to react.
 The training session was almost over and Pathiakakis was playing a bet with goalkeeper Gintaras Staučė, shooting him from outside the area.
 He had won the first game and when the Lithuanian goalkeeper asked for a rematch, the coach suddenly fell down.
 They rushed to him for first aid but the fatality soon occurred before the ambulance arrived.
 At the hospital, he was pronounced dead from an acute myocardial infarction.

 The management of Akratitos decided to name the stadium "Yiannis Pathiakakis Stadium" as a sign of memory to the coach who sealed the association with his death, which from the local categories of Athens and raised it to the second division.

 The football club A.O.
 Yiannis Pathiakakis from Dionysos bears his name.